-- a.) the current seating chart for each class; - b.) the daily routine followed by each class; - c.) all schedules (fire drill procedures, lunch schedule, etc.);
+- a.) the current seating chart for each class; - b.) the daily routine followed by each class; - c.) all schedules (fire drill procedures, lunch schedule, etc.) and;

-- d.) a copy of this handbook; and - e.) plans for the day if the teacher's absence was anticipated.
+d.) plans for the day if the teacher's absence was anticipated.
 (These plans are in addition to the teacher's regular lesson plan book.)